hayat711/hayat711/README.md

 * 🌍  I'm based in South Korea
 * 🖥️  See my portfolio at [https://hayyat.xyz](http://hayyat.xyz)
-* 🧠  I'm learning Microservices architecture, Kubernetes, Jenkins, Go, ML
+* 🧠  I'm learning Distributed Systems,Go, ML
 * 🤝  I'm open to collaborating on Building robust APIs and user interfaces or microservices for distributed applications.
 * ⚡  A Linux enthusiast & Gopher(new one 😄)